4W4I5/Semester-6-Notes/InfoSec/Finals Prep/Finals Prep Notes.md

 4. **Round Function:**
 	- Each current block is hashed with the previous output (the buffer contents for the first block) for N number of blocks
 	- Perform Round & Addition for each block
-	- Diagram Interpretation
-		- `a = SUM(MAJ(a,b,c))`
-	- #### WARN: Diagram nhi smjha
 	- The round function processes each 1024-bit block using a series of logical functions and bitwise operations to update the hash value.
-   - **Example Rounds:**
-     - **Message Schedule:** Prepare 80 words from the 1024-bit block.
-     - **Compression Function:** Update the hash value with bitwise operations, modular additions, and logical functions.

-    -->

 ---